-As we cross the Mackinaw Bridge to the Upper Peninsula, grandma reminds us about the Bridge Radio Station.
+As we cross the Mackinaw Bridge to the Upper Peninsula, Grandma reminds us about the Bridge Radio Station.
 AM 530 features a 5-minute message on loop, which, roughly speaking, you can listen to twice as you slowly traverse the 5-mile span of the bridge.
-Twice I was informed that “’Comfortable’ and ‘friendly’ are the two words that best describe the hundreds of hotels, motels and bed and breakfast inns…” The message is the most earnestly-positive non-controversial public message I have ever experienced.
+Twice I was informed that “’Comfortable’ and ‘friendly’ are the two words that best describe the hundreds of hotels, motels and bed and breakfast inns…” This is the most earnestly-positive non-controversial public message I have ever experienced.
 It feels like passing back through time, and the hazy darkness lends itself to such an illusion.

-Once on the upper of peninsulas, we miss the exit that would wind us northwest into Paradise and, instead, find ourselves headed northeast on to Canada.
-But even after discovering our mistake, we are forced to prolong it because there are no other roads to exit onto.
+Once on the upper of peninsulas, we miss the exit that would bend us northwest into Paradise and, instead, find ourselves headed northeast on to Canada.
+Long after discovering our mistake, we are forced to prolong it because there are no other roads to exit onto.
 Like dunces on the wrong escalator, we stay stuck in our error until the road we took gets to where its going.
 At last, we reach an exit where we can turn around– the aptly named Detour Village, which is little more than a well-worn curved road.

 We listen to Hemingway’s stories as we drive through the dark.
-In one, Nick Adams is a young boy when he realizes for the first time that the universal law of death applies to him, too.
+In one, Nick Adams is a young boy when he realizes for the first time that the universal law of death applies not just to others but to himself too.
 He discovers that he will die.
 He had known it before but never really felt it.
 It is real to him now- an emotional fact, not just an intellectual one.
 And in the midst of this new fear, he is shocked to discover that the world keeps turning and life carries on, as surely it will once he is dead.
 Nick is worried, but at the end of the story he finds peace, not because he’s accepted his eventual death, but rather because he “now feels quite certain that he will never die.”

 The story makes me smile, it makes me think.
 I wonder when I first knew I would die.
 I wonder if I really know it now.